Apply Now

 Can International students apply for the grant?

 We can support a small number of international students with a full studentship at the Overseas rate (including a stipend, tuition fees and a generous allowance for research related expenses).
 International students may constitute up to 30% of our cohort and so these funded studentships are competitive.
+Note we cannot consider international students for project ADD.
 See more information in the Fees and Funding section above.

 What are the new funding rules for candidates from the EU?

 Please see the Fees and Funding section above for information about funding for EU candidates.
-We also advise applicants to connect with a King’s Advisor or contact Postgraduate Application Enquiries at Imperial for more detailed questions about eligibility for funding.
+We also advise applicants to connect with a King’s Advisor for more detailed questions about eligibility for funding.

 I have questions about English language proficiency.
 For example, “What level IELTs do I need?”; “Can I apply and provide proof of English proficiency later as part of a conditional offer?”; “Am I exempt from taking an English proficiency test if I have already studied at degree level in an English-speaking country?”

 Please check our Entry Requirements.
-More information about English language requirements is provided under Band D of the King’s College London English Language Requirements, and Accepted English Qualifications (at Standard level) in the Imperial College London English Language Requirements.
-If you still have individual queries about your English language proficiency, please use the institutional contact details linked from the pages How to make an application to Kings and How to make an application to Imperial.
+More information about English language requirements is provided under Band D of the King’s College London English Language Requirements.
+If you still have individual queries about your English language proficiency, please use the institutional contact details linked from the pages How to make an application to Kings.

 I am returning to education.
 Are you open to applications from people in my situation?